dpc10ster/RJafrocBook/docs/13-froc-paradigm-empirical-plots.md

 Fig. 13.4 This figure shows the structure of the inferred ROC dataset object.
 Compare to Fig. 13.3 for the FROC dataset object.
 Unlike the former, the lesionNum, lesionID and lesionWeight arrays are filled with ones.

 False positive ROC ratings are stored in the first K1 positions of the $NL array , and true positive ratings are stored in the $LL array, which has length K2.
 The fourth dimension of either array has unit length, as there is no need to accommodate multiple decisions per case.
 Copy and paste commands into the Console window to produce §13.12.1.
-The conversion from the NL and LL arrays to retRocRaw$NL and retRocRaw$LL arrays should be transparent.
+The conversion from the NL and LL arrays to retRocRaw\$NL and retRocRaw\$LL arrays should be transparent.
 In this example, the LL-ratings are highest, but this is not always true.
 The reader should experiment with the parameters on Line 6 (try increasing lambda to 10 to generate 10 times more NLs, on the average; then chances that one of them has the highest rating on a diseased case are larger) and/or seed values to convince yourself that the conversion to highest rating always works.
 [The -2000 is used as a numeric "stand-in" for negative infinity.
 The author trusts no user will use a rating scale that extends below  2000.]